- Citizens have a right to pursue a legal occupation, and the burden should fall on the government to justify any restrictions to that right.

 - Voluntary Certification

 Reducing the breadth and burden of occupational licensure could help states realize significant economic benefits by freeing job-seekers to enter new occupations and enabling entrepreneurs to create new enterprises.
-When Mississippi replaced its cosmetology-license requirement for African hairbraiders with a modest registration requirement, 300 new braiders registered with the state.
-Some of those 300 moved to Mississippi from neighboring states where braiding is still onerously licensed, but others came out from the shadows of the informal economy and will now formally contribute to the economic and social health of their communities.
+When Mississippi replaced its cosmetology-license requirement for African-style hair braiding in 2005 with a modest registration requirement, 300 new braiders registered with the state.
+Some of those 300 moved to Mississippi from neighboring states where braiding is still onerously licensed, but others came out from the shadows of the informal economy and now formally contribute to the economic and social health of their communities.
+One neighboring state with stricter licensing for hair braiding is Louisiana, which requires 500 hours of training prior to receiving a license.
+As of 2012, Mississippi had over 1,200 hair braiders legally allowed to serve citizens, while Louisiana, with a significantly larger black population than Mississippi, only had 32 legally registered hair braiders.

 Policy-makers should start with a few simple questions: